aws-neuron/aws-neuron-sdk/frameworks/tensorflow/tensorflow-neuron/api-auto-replication-api.rst

 Description
 ^^^^^^^^^^^

-Converts an existing AWS-Neuron-optimized ``keras.Model`` and return an auto-replication tagged AWS-Multicore-Neuron-optimized  ``keras.Model`` that can execute on AWS Machine Learning Accelerators.
+Converts an existing AWS-Neuron-optimized ``keras.Model`` and returns an auto-replication tagged AWS-Multicore-Neuron-optimized  ``keras.Model`` that can execute on AWS Machine Learning Accelerators.
 Like the traced model, the returned ``keras.Model`` will support inference only.
 Attributes or variables held by the original function or ``keras.Model`` will be dropped.